Enso21/Stories/docs/markdown/charlotte-quotes.md

 > I'm not not pregnant

-> Too bad their homophobic, but it [a chicken sandwich] warmed my soul.
+> Too bad they're homophobic, but it [a chicken sandwich] warmed my soul.